scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 lack of an integer type and of floating-point Infinity and NaN can be an issue.
-In fact, Python's standard library JSON implementation [py:json]_ explicitly does not comply with the JSON specification by adding extensions for integer, Infinity, and NaN support.
+In fact, Python's standard library JSON implementation [py:json]_ explicitly does not comply with the JSON specification by adding extensions for integer, Infinity, and NaN support, and enabling these by default.
 Another drawback is that a JSON string must be on a single line; there are no multiline string literals.

 JSON's simplicity and limitations are an advantage when it comes to round-tripping data.
 Since there are no comments, a primary source of